-The Hudson Valley Manufacturing Workforce Center is a 501(c)(3) organization founded to focus on the growing need to attract and retain skilled and motivated people to work for Hudson Valley manufacturers.
+The Hudson Valley Manufacturing Workforce Center is a 501(c)(3) organization founded to focus on the ongoing need to attract and retain skilled and motivated people to work for Hudson Valley manufacturers.
 For many firms in the region, the lack of a skilled and ready workforce is their greatest impediment to sustainable growth.
 For others, the looming retirement of many of their most valuable people is of strategic concern.
 Nationally, between newly created jobs and retirements, more than 3 million manufacturing jobs are expected to open up.
-The Hudson Valley is no exception with many Hudson Valley manufacturers expecting a wave of retirements in the next 5 years.
+The Hudson Valley is no exception with many manufacturers expecting a wave of retirements in the coming years.

 Building a Regional Strategy

-To address both the near and longer-term workforce needs we will lead a Regional Manufacturing Sector Workforce Development Strategy.
-This strategy will provide real-time information on the workforce needs of the Hudson Valley manufacturing sector to educators, elected officials, economic development professionals, and others so they can better allocate resources, encourage the development of the appropriate skills and training, and build awareness about the many interesting and rewarding careers in manufacturing.
+To address both the near and longer-term workforce needs we are leading the development and implementation of a Regional Manufacturing Sector Workforce Development Strategy.
+This strategy provides real-time information on the workforce needs of the Hudson Valley manufacturing sector to educators, elected officials, economic development professionals, and others so they can better allocate resources, encourage the development of the appropriate skills and training, and build awareness about the many rewarding careers in manufacturing.

-There continues to be a misconception about careers in manufacturing.
+There continues to be a misconception about the types and variety of careers in manufacturing.
 In our region, much of our manufacturing is “modern, advanced manufacturing” requiring a high level of skill, creativity and problem solving, with new and well-paid jobs being created every day.
 However, the perception held by students, parents and educators is that manufacturing is unskilled assembly in unpleasant environments, for very little money with few jobs or career growth.

-The Council of Industry is pleased to be the Industry Partner for the Hudson Valley Pathways Academy, a P-TECH School located in Kingston NY.
-The P-TECH model is comprised of a six-year pathway of study that leads to earning an associate’s degree and workforce readiness skills that put graduates first in line for available positions with Hudson Valley Manufacturers.
-At the Hudson Valley Pathways Academy, secondary educators, colleges, and industry leaders work together to build a program of study that will ensure student success through this educational journey.
+The Council of Industry is pleased to be the Industry Partner for the Hudson Valley Pathways Academy, a P-TECH School located in Ulster County NY.
+The P-TECH model is a six-year pathway of study that leads to earning an associate’s degree and workforce readiness skills that put graduates first in line for available positions with Hudson Valley Manufacturers.
+At the Hudson Valley Pathways Academy, secondary educators, colleges, and industry leaders work together to ensure student success through this educational journey.

 Manufacturing Day occurs on the first Friday in October.
 Manufacturing Day is an annual celebration of modern manufacturing during which manufacturers invite their communities — including students, educators, businesspeople, media, and politicians — to their facilities in a collective effort to educate visitors about manufacturing career opportunities and improve public perceptions of manufacturing.
 The Hudson Valley Manufacturing Workforce Center will host its own public awareness event on Manufacturing Day and will also help Hudson Valley firms coordinate their events as well.